joshirishabh631/Youki-task/README.md

-# Youki Task - Container Runtime Implementation
+# Youki - Container Runtime
 ![Youki Logo](./images/youki.png)
 ## Overview
 In this project, I installed and used the **Youki** container runtime on my **HP EliteBook 820 G3** laptop.
 The main goal was to explore Youki as an alternative to Docker, and learn about container runtimes.